Dos Manos Peru Travel

 If you want to escape the crowds, it’s still a good time to visit coastal Peru, with Lima in June and July experiencing warm, slightly humid weather, with temperatures hovering around 19˚C and matched with plenty of sunshine.

-June, July and August in the Amazon Jungle see some of the lowest periods of rainfall, although this generally doesn’t affect your chances of heading deep into the rainforest by boat and often means you can actually explore further into the undergrowth because of the land that is uncovered when the waters recede.
-It’s also low season for mosquitos – a handy thing if you’re prone to being bitten.
+June, July, and August in the Amazon Jungle see some of the lowest periods of rainfall, although this generally doesn’t affect your chances of heading deep into the rainforest by boat and often means you can actually explore further into the undergrowth because of the land that is uncovered when the waters recede.
+It’s also low season for mosquitoes – a handy thing if you’re prone to being bitten.

 Peru weather in September through November

 Planning a trip to Peru?
-Check our overview of complete Peru Tours including sample itineraries.
+Check our overview of complete Peru Tours, including sample itineraries.

 Wanneer is de beste tijd voor een reis naar Peru?